 4. Snacking becomes the most troublesome thing ever

 The pros?
-If you’re a serial snacker like me, you’ll probably lose a significant amount of weight.
+If you’re a serial snack-eater like me, you’ll probably lose a significant amount of weight.
 The cons?
-You’ll be miserable doing it.
+You’ll be really miserable doing it.

-To be fair, my lack of snacking mostly had to do with laziness.
-Picture this, though: every time you snack, you’ll be required to yank off your Invisalign, snack, brush, and floss, then push it back on again.
-Only to be overcome by the urge to snack again just two hours later, repeating the whole process.
-I’m not kidding when I said that at one point, I once brushed my teeth six times a day courtesy of my snacking habit.
+That’s because every time you snack, you’ll be required to yank off your Invisalign, snack, brush, and floss, then push it back on again.
+Only to be overcome by the urge to snack again two hours later, repeating the whole process.
+I’m not kidding when I said that I once brushed my teeth six times a day courtesy of my snacking habit.

 Eventually though, snacking just becomes too inconvenient so trust me when I say you’ll give up munching on your favourite tidbits in due course.
 I’ve heard of many cases where Invisalign users have given up on snacks entirely for this precise reason.
-Sigh.
-1 for health, 0 for sugar-laden sweet treats and crisps.
+On the plus side, score one for health, zero for sweet treats and salt-laden crisps.
 Hey, no one said getting Invisalign in Singapore would be easy.

-This, however, does bring me to my next point, which is…
+This, however, brings me to my next point, which is…

 5. Drinking anything but water also becomes a chore

-If you love your coffee, KOI milk teas, and/or carbonated drinks… boy, do I have bad news for you.
+If you love your coffee, bubble tea, and/or carbonated drinks… boy, do I have bad news for you.
 Drinking them casually is pretty much impossible when you have Invisalign on.
 This is due to how coloured liquids can (and will!) stain your trays beyond recognition.
 This means that you have to take them off just to drink, brush your teeth, and put it on all over again.
 ARGH.

-My pro-tip?
+My pro tip?
 Drink all your favourites alongside your meals.
-At least this means you don’t have to brush and floss on separate occasions each time.
-This actually forced me to start taking my caffeine with food, which works out better for my stomach in the long-run.
-So I guess there is a silver lining to the situation, after all?
+At least this means you don’t have to brush and floss on separate occasions during the day.
+Invisalign has actually forced me to start taking my caffeine with food, which works out better for my stomach in the long run.
+So, I guess there is a silver lining to the situation after all?

 6. You will need to bring a travel-sized toothbrush and toothpaste around with you 24/7

-… you will also brush your teeth just about everywhere.
-I used to feel weird about brushing and flossing in public bathrooms, but putting your Invisalign back on after meals precedes everything, really.
+Spoiler alert: you will have to brush your teeth just about anywhere and everywhere.
+I used to feel embarrassed about brushing and flossing in public bathrooms, but putting your Invisalign back on after meals precedes everything, really.
 Even shame.

-You can always just bring around a full-sized toothbrush and toothpaste with you, but I highly recommend a travel-sized set, just so it can fit into your bags and purses easily.
-My trusty Phillips one accompanied me all throughout the two years of wearing Invisalign in Singapore, making it well worth the SGD100 or so.
+You can always bring around a full-sized toothbrush and toothpaste with you, but I highly recommend carrying a travel-sized set with you, just so it can fit into your bags and purses easily.
+My trusty Phillips one accompanied me throughout my entire two years of wearing Invisalign in Singapore, making it well worth the S$100 price tag.

 7. You will have a little bit of a lisp in the first few weeks

-I’m not going to lie— it’s weird, and also a little disconcerting.
-On some people, it’s not really noticeable, though!
-A good trick is to keep talking, still, so you’ll get used to it and adjust in no time.
-My speech was completely back to normal by the second week, and it didn’t affect me further from then.
+I’m not going to lie – it’s weird, and also a little disconcerting.
+On some people, it’s not really noticeable though.
+A good trick that I learnt is to keep talking, so you’ll get used to it and adjust in no time.
+My speech was completely back to normal by the second week, and it didn’t affect me further after that.

 8. You may have to get attachments on your teeth

 If you choose to get your Invisalign done in Singapore (and depending on your orthodontist), you may be required to have attachments or ‘buttons’ bonded to your teeth.
-This ensures that the aligners grip each tooth more securely, allowing them to move into place more effortlessly than before.
+This ensures that the aligners grip each tooth more securely, allowing them to move into place more effortlessly.

-The process of getting them bonded or molded onto your teeth doesn’t hurt much, and you’ll pretty much forget about the existence of your attachments in the coming few weeks.
+The process of getting them bonded or moulded onto your teeth doesn’t hurt much, and you’ll pretty much forget about the existence of your attachments in the coming few weeks.
 You don’t to worry much about other people noticing your attachments either – even you might hardly see it, except when you run your tongue over your teeth, probably!

 9. The amount you pay for your Invisalign in Singapore varies

-As much as I’d like to able to give you a concrete figure, it really depends on the dentist you go to, whether it is a local dentist (if you’re in Ohio, consider this Dentist in Avon Lake), the complexity of your treatment, as well as the duration you’re required to wear them.
+As much as I’d like to share with you a concrete figure, it really depends on the dentist you go to (whether it’s a local dentist here in Singapore or if you’re in Ohio, USA, consider this dentist in Avon Lake), the complexity of your treatment as well as the duration you’re required to wear them.

-From what I know, it can cost anything between SGD8,000 to SGD10,000 to get Invisalign in Singapore, depending on the complexity of your treatment.
+From what I can gather, it can cost anything between S$2,888 and S$8,000 to get Invisalign in Singapore, depending on the complexity of your treatment.
 This doesn’t include the aftercare required after you complete the Invisalign treatment either, including retainers, bite guards, and bite adjustments.
 This also conveniently brings me to my next point, which is…

 Say hello to Invisalign 2.0: your retainer!

 For me, I had to wear them full-time for six months and on nights after the six-month mark.
 Does this mean you’re never fully done with Invisalign?
 The answer is a resounding yes.
-But considering how Invisalign can give you a set of beautifully straight teeth without having to deal with wires cutting into your gums and too-tight rubber bands, I’d say it is worth it.
+But considering how Invisalign can give you a set of beautifully straight teeth without having to deal with wires cutting into your gums and too-tight rubber bands, I’d say it’s worth all the trouble.